-Brandeis International Business School (IBS) Courses.
-Note: Instructor permission is required for ALL undergraduates in IBS courses.
-For PhD courses, this is mainly an issue of prerequisites.
+Some IBS courses are closed to undergraduates.
 As noted below, the Lemberg courses, which overlap significantly with upper-level Economics courses, are NOT open to undergraduates.
-(The one exception to this rule is Fin 202a, which is currently open to undergraduates since Econ 174a is not offered.)
-Many other IBS courses are taught as modules (2-credit half-semester courses); the Undergraduate Advising Head can approve 2 appropriate modules as a single economics elective.
+(The one exception to this rule is Fin 202a, which is open to undergraduates in some semesters since Econ 174a is no longer offered.)
+Similarly, if comparable graduate and undergraduate courses are offered, undergraduates should take the undergraduate course.
+For example, undergraduate students should take Econ 80a rather than Econ 207a and Econ 184b rather than Econ 213a.
+Only undergraduates who have formally entered the BA/MA program should take Econ 207a and Econ 213a rather than the corresponding undergraduate courses.

 Some IBS courses do NOT count as Economics electives.
 Generally speaking, courses that are predominantly preprofessional and lack significant economic content will not count.
 If you or your advisee has a question about whether a specific IBS course counts (other than those listed specifically in this section of the memo), contact the Undergraduate Advising Head.

 PhD Courses.
-Any 300-level (PhD) course counts, and counts as an UPPER-LEVEL elective.
-Most commonly taken by undergraduates are Econ 301a, 302a, 303a, and 304a.
+Any 300-level (PhD) course counts and counts as an UPPER-LEVEL elective.
+The PhD courses most commonly taken by undergraduates are Econ 301a, 302a, 303a, and 304a.

 Lemberg Courses.
 Econ 202a, Econ 260a, Fin 201a, and Fin 202a are Lemberg "core" courses that are equivalent in level and content to Economics UPPER-LEVEL electives.
 Undergraduates who are NOT in the Lemberg program cannot take these courses and must take the corresponding undergraduate Economics courses instead (161a, 160a, 171a, and 174a, respectively).
-(The one exception to this rule is Fin 202a, which is currently open to undergraduates since Econ 174a is not offered.)
+(The one exception to this rule is Fin 202a, which is currently open to undergraduates in some semesters since Econ 174a is no longer offered.)
 For BA/MA students, these Lemberg courses DO COUNT toward the Economics UPPER-LEVEL elective requirement.